UX-Design-Club/ux-club-website/README.md

 ## 4. Edit the Codebase

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.
+This is your new index page that displays your home page!
+Other pages can be found through their routes (the about page is found at `app/about/page.tsx`, the contact page is found at `app/contact/page.tsx`, etc.).
+In Next.js, pages contain custom elements called 'components'.
+Components are a way to decentralize and reuse your code throughout your project.

 ## 5. Deployment